Self-care tips for anyone who works in mining

 Do any of these mining / FIFO work realities sound familiar?

 • You’re often the first one in and the last one to leave.
-(Either you’re “living to work” or you’re “working to live” – if it’s the former, it’s time to prioritise!)
+(Either you’re “living to work” or you’re “working to live."
+If it’s the former, it’s time to prioritise.)

 • Heading back to work after R&R and bragging about how many emails you managed or how many hours you worked.
 (R&R is meant to stand for “rest and recreation”, so it’s time to claim back your time.)

 For many people, this is one of those mine survival tips you only learn the hard way.
+Especially FIFO workers who feel pressure to always be “available."

 Consider this: If you wouldn’t accept a role paying 30% less than your current salary, why are you working for 30% of your time off?
 Why are you giving more hours than you’re contracted to do?